The Information Provided by Dr. John Cunningham in the Vaccination Debate in Australia:

 Doctor’s are required to demonstrate honesty and a committment to academic integrity in their professional conduct.

 AHPRA dismissed my challenge to their decision (January 2018) by claiming that the conduct I have described “does not relate to the professional conduct or performance of Dr. Cunningham occurring in the course of his practice as a medical practitioner.”
-Therefore it does not constitute a ground for notification under Section 144 (1) (a) or (b).
-Yet the strategies John Cunningham has used in his professional capacity are discrediting the accepted scientific arguments for the risks of vaccines that are presented in a PhD thesis and confusing the public about the safety and efficacy of vaccines.
+Yet the strategies John Cunningham has used are being used in his professional capacity and he is discrediting the accepted scientific arguments for the risks of vaccines by misusing the appropriate channels for debate.

 John Cunningham has been awarded an Order of Australia Medal (January 2016) for this conduct and contribution to “Science and Immunisation”.

-A lack of integrity in academic debates is dangerous to public health and this is being assisted by the University of Wollongong’s policies because they are not protecting students reputations and research.
-This allows professional lobby group activists such as John Cunningham to succeed in confusing the public about the credibility of academic literature by misusing the university’s policies.
+A lack of integrity in academic debates is dangerous to public health and this is being assisted by the University of Wollongong’s policies and by AHPRA because they are not protecting students reputations and research.
+This allows professional lobby group activists and compromised doctors such as John Cunningham to succeed in confusing the public about the credibility of academic literature by misusing the academic process.
 These strategies are devaluing Australian degrees as well as harming human health.

 Industry-lobby groups (such as SAVN) are using these strategies to remove credibility from independent research and the University of Wollongong (UOW) is not required to rectify the academic record for the public when false allegations and comments are made about the accepted scientific evidence presented in a PhD thesis.